right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Do- Tell them they are more than welcome to buy you one.
 (In a cocky tone while smiling) If they persist on getting you to buy a drink, you need to put your foot down.
 Refuse to buy them drinks.
 If you are going to hang with them, this behavior will not be tolerated.
 You have to set boundaries immediately or you'll be invaded.
 Don't- Try to compliment women to make them like you.

 Do- Make fun of them.
 Never make fun of a woman in a mean or rude way.
-Do it the same way thirdgraders would do on a playground:

----

-# CHASE HUGHES

-Call her a dork, nerd, closet geek, pimp, man-hater, Dalai Lama etc. If she's really skinny, tell her she looks like your favorite linebacker, in a cocky, but joking way.
+Do it the same way thirdgraders would do on a playground:Call her a dork, nerd, closet geek, pimp, man-hater, Dalai Lama etc. If she's really skinny, tell her she looks like your favorite linebacker, in a cocky, but joking way.
 Don't be serious about this.
 If she's dressed to kill, make sure you tell her that all the women are buying that same dress these days, but you still like it.
 These are compliments in a way.
 You will call her all of these names and make fun of her, but in a way to suggest you like that quality about her.

 Women in bars automatically expect to get hit on a lot.
 This makes them feel like they own the place.
 All you are doing is bringing them to your level and letting them know you like them, but they aren't fooling you at all.